Winning Cases Since 2009

 In other words, annulling a marriage makes it as though the marriage never happened.
 A New York annulment may only be brought to dissolve a voidable marriage.

 In New York, there are several reasons you may qualify for an annulment.
 These grounds must be proved to a court to move forward, but what exactly qualifies for an annulment?

 According to the New York Domestic Relations Law §140(e), an annulment can be issued for several reasons, including:

-In the state of New York, there is a three year time period in which an annulment can be sought, starting from the date of the discovery of the falsification of the marriage.
-If you are seeking an end to your marriage and qualify for an annulment, you can claim a status of “single” instead of “divorced” in order to avoid the social scrutiny of having a “failed marriage”.
+In the state of New York, there is a three-year time period in which an annulment can be sought, starting from the date of the discovery of the falsification of the marriage.
+If you are seeking an end to your marriage and qualify for an annulment, you can claim the status of “single” instead of “divorced” in order to avoid the social scrutiny of having a “failed marriage”.

 “Working with Al and Steve was the best decision I made” - Paula K.

 “Hedayati Law Group, P.C. was outstanding” - Luis A.

 “Everyone was so helpful and made a stressful experience easier” - A.A.